Kilometre zero: Egypt

-Kilometre zero in Egypt is at the Attaba Square Post Office in 1st of Abdel Khaliq Sarwat Pasha Street, Cairo.
+Kilometre zero in Cairo, Egypt is at the Attaba Square Post Office in 1st of Abdel Khaliq Sarwat Pasha Street.

 Ethiopia

 Kilometre zero in Ethiopia is in Menelik II Square, Addis Ababa, in front of St. George's Cathedral; it is the point from which all Ethiopian highway distances are measured.
 The point was designated by Emperor Haile Selassie in 1930.